Henry Cabot Lodge: Spanish–American War

 Lodge was a strong backer of U.S. intervention in Cuba in 1898, arguing that it was the moral responsibility of the United States to do so:

 Of the sympathies of the American people, generous, liberty-loving, I have no question.
 They are with the Cubans in their struggle for freedom.
 I believe our people would welcome any action on the part of the United States to put an end to the terrible state of things existing there.
 We can stop it.
 We can stop it peacefully.
 We can stop it, in my judgment, by pursuing proper diplomacy and offering our good offices.
 Let it once be understood that we mean to stop the horrible state of things in Cuba and it will be stopped.
 The great power of the United States, if it is once invoked and uplifted, is capable of greater things than that.

 Following American victory in the Spanish–American War, Lodge came to represent the imperialist faction of the Senate, those who called for the annexation of the Philippines.
 Lodge maintained that the United States needed to have a strong navy and be more involved in foreign affairs.
 However, Lodge was never on good terms with John Hay, who served as Secretary of State under McKinley and Roosevelt, 1898–1905.
 They had a bitter fight over the principle of commercial reciprocity with Newfoundland.

 In a letter to Theodore Roosevelt, Lodge wrote, "Porto Rico is not forgotten and we mean to have it".

 Alaska Boundary Dispute

 Henry Cabot Lodge was one of the politicians involved in the Alaska Boundary Dispute during 1896–1903.
 The border was not clearly labelled in southeast Alaska which started a conflict between Canada and the United States.
-Canada wanted the Alaska Panhold for its direct route from the Klondike Gold Rush to the Pacific, and its resources while the United States wanted it for its vital trading and shipping routes.
-Although Canada lost, the event is still significant as it distinguished the two countries' political interests.
+Canada wanted the Alaska Panhandle for its direct route from the Klondike Gold Rush to the Pacific and its resources, while the United States wanted it for its vital trading and shipping routes.
+The tribunal ultimately ruled in favor of the American position, however the presence of political figures like Lodge on it caused controversy among Canadians.